OLIVE: Oblivious Federated Learning on Trusted Execution Environment against the risk of sparsification: Proposed System

 \section{Proposed System}

-In this section, first, we clarify the threat model in our scenario; second, we present the system overview of \method that trains the model guaranteeing CDP\footnote{Strictly, our definition of DP is not information-theoretic but in the computational sense \cite{10.1007/978-3-642-03356-8_8} due to relying on distributed and encrypted way.} under untrusted server using TEE.
-Finally, we analyze the details of its potential privacy risk, followed by demonstrating a specific privacy attack in Section \ref{sec:attack_on_index}.
+In this section, we first clarify our scenario and threat model, and then present a system overview of the \method.
+Finally, we analyze the details of the potential privacy risk, followed by discussion of a specific privacy attack and evaluation in Section \ref{sec:attack_on_index}.